The Library’s electronic resources consist of both free and subscription databases that contain:

 South African master's dissertations and doctoral theses can be found by searching the following sources:

-These are not the only databases you may consult.
-Visit the Library home page, click on Find e-resources and then on Theses & dissertations to see a complete list in alphabetical order of the local and international databases that either index or offer the full text of dissertations and theses.
+Visit the Library home page, click on Find e-resources, and in the drop-down menu Types, choose Dissertations & Theses and then Search.
+This will bring up a complete list of the local and international databases that either index or offer the full text of dissertations and theses.

-You may use the Unisa Library e-Journal Finder to locate electronic journals or to find out if the Library subscribes to a journal in electronic format.
-See the LibGuide on e-Journals and how to Use the e-Journal Finder for more information.
+You may use the Unisa E-publication finder to locate electronic journals or to find out if the Library subscribes to a journal in electronic format.

 Peer review is an aspect of the publishing cycle in scholarly or learned journals.
 The term 'refereed journals' refers to journals that make use of the peer review process where academic reviewers evaluate articles before they are published.